-Coronavirus patients transported in plastic boxes and tubes as doctors collapse in hospital
+Coronavirus patients apparently transported in plastic boxes and tubes as Chinese doctors purportedly collapse in hospital

 China says the virus is adapting and mutating, making it difficult to get under control.

-The country is locking down more cities, including its famous The Forbidden City, as the deadly infection spreads rapidly.
+The country is locking down more cities, including its famous Forbidden City, as the deadly infection spreads.

-The respiratory virus has claimed 18 lives since emerging from a seafood and animal market in the central city of Wuhan, infected at least 647 people nationwide and been detected as far away as the United States.
+The respiratory virus has claimed 18 lives since emerging from a seafood and animal market in the central city of Wuhan, infected at least 647 people nationwide and has been detected as far away as the United States.

-There are now reports it's moved to Europe, with 14 people in the UK tested.
+There are now fears it's moved to Europe, with 14 people in the UK tested.

 Five have been confirmed negative and nine are still waiting for results.